sotirischatzimiltis/PhD/Code/SplitLearning_and_FederatedLearning/Traditional_SplitLearning/README.md

-# Code for tradtional split learning
+# Code for traditional split learning